On the Castelnuovo-Mumford regularity of subspace arrangements: Proof of Theorem

 The notion of a \emph{sundial} played a crucial role in the proof of \cite{hartshorne1982droites}.
 It was also used in \cite{hirschowitz1981postulation} and has more recently been generalized in various ways; e.g. see \cite{aladpoosh2021hartshorne}.
 Here we discuss yet another generalization that we will employ in the proof of Lemma \ref{lem:zero in degree n-2}.

-\begin{definition} In $\PP^{r-1}_k$ consider two linear spaces $Y$ and $Z$, of codimensions $2$ and $i+2$ respectively, which lie in a hyperplane $H$, and intersect at a codimension $i+3$ linear space $W$.
+\begin{definition} In $\PP^{r-1}_k$ consider two linear spaces $Y$ and $Z$, of codimensions $2$ and $i+2$ respectively, which lie in a hyperplane $H$, they intersect at a codimension $i+3$ linear space $W$, and $0 \le i \le r-4$.
 A $(2,i+2)$-sundial is a scheme defined by an ideal sheaf of the form $\I_Y \cap \I_Z \cap \I_W^2$.
 We say that the hyperplane $H$ supports the sundial. \end{definition}